Advanced, Smart, and Digital Manufacturing

 Through a curriculum focused on advanced, smart, and digital manufacturing, the MS in Advanced and Intelligent Manufacturing prepares students to be researchers for development of advanced manufacturing technologies, and leaders for managing advanced manufacturing enterprises.

+Admitted students to MS in Advanced and Intelligent Manufacturing will receive a 25% scholarship for the Spring and Fall 2022.
 The program is open to students with a Bachelor of Science degree in engineering, science, mathematics, or equivalent field.
 This degree program offers students an opportunity to either train for industry jobs with coursework and co-op experience or prepare for a doctoral program through coursework and research experience.

 Innovative Curriculum - MS in Advanced and Intelligent Manufacturing